akspa0/floppyai/docs/experiments/01-extreme-streams.md

 ## Protocol (per cell)

 1. Generate pattern to `.raw` with the given density and revs.
-2. Write the `.raw` to track/side.
+2. If using Linux DTC host: transfer `.raw` to Linux and run bash scripts (sudo) to write and read back captures.
-3. Read N revs back to a new `.raw` capture.
+3. Otherwise (local DTC): write the `.raw` to track/side and read N revs back to a new `.raw` capture.
 4. Analyze capture and compute metrics.
 5. Append metrics to report; cool down before next cell.